Numerix-DSP/siglib/lib/Microsoft/readme.txt

 "license.txt".

-Digital Filter Plus and SigLib are trademarks of Sigma Numerix Ltd. all other trademarks acknowledged.
+Digital Filter Plus and SigLib are trademarks of Alpha Numerix all other trademarks acknowledged.